Joshhw/mbta-commuter-rail/README.md

 # MBTA Commuter Rail schedule board
 This was a sample test utilizing the MBTA's new APIv3.
 The goal was to show North and South Station departures throughout the day.

+## Prerequisites
+in order to run this program you must have angular cli installed locally.
+The command `npm install -g @angular/cli` will get you there.

 ## How to run locally
 1. Run npm install
 2. Run `ng serve -o` for a local dev build.
 This will also open your browser and load the website which lives at http:localhost:4200